boazbk/crypto/lec_02_computational-security.md

 >   250 BC

-Every perfectly secure encryption scheme is clearly also computationally secure, and so if we required a message of size $n$ instead
+Every perfectly secure encryption scheme is clearly also computationally secret, and so if we required a message of size $n$ instead
 $n+1$, then the  conjecture would have been trivially satisfied by the one-time pad.
 However, having a message longer than the key by just a single bit does not seem that impressive.